Human Genome Project: Public versus private approaches

 Celera also promised to publish their findings in accordance with the terms of the 1996 "Bermuda Statement", by releasing new data annually (the HGP released its new data daily), although, unlike the publicly funded project, they would not permit free redistribution or scientific use of the data.
 The publicly funded competitors were compelled to release the first draft of the human genome before Celera for this reason.
 On 7 July 2000, the UCSC Genome Bioinformatics Group released the first working draft on the web.
 The scientific community downloaded about 500 GB of information from the UCSC genome server in the first 24 hours of free and unrestricted access.

-In March 2000 President Clinton, along with Prime Minister Tony Blair in a dual statement, urged that all researchers who wished to research the sequence should have "unencumbered access" to the genome sequence.
+In March 2000 President Bill Clinton, along with Prime Minister Tony Blair in a dual statement, urged that all researchers who wished to research the sequence should have "unencumbered access" to the genome sequence.
 The statement sent Celera's stock plummeting and dragged down the biotechnology-heavy Nasdaq.
 The biotechnology sector lost about $50 billion in market capitalization in two days.

 Although the working draft was announced in June 2000, it was not until February 2001 that Celera and the HGP scientists published details of their drafts.
 Special issues of Nature (which published the publicly funded project's scientific paper) described the methods used to produce the draft sequence and offered analysis of the sequence.
 These drafts covered about 83% of the genome (90% of the euchromatic regions with 150,000 gaps and the order and orientation of many segments not yet established).
 In February 2001, at the time of the joint publications, press releases announced that the project had been completed by both groups.
 Improved drafts were announced in 2003 and 2005, filling in to approximately 92% of the sequence currently.